This post was originally published in October 2020 and was updated on March 31, 2023.

 Big data analytics technologies are becoming omnipresent in many industries, and the legal sector is no exception.

-Put simply, legal analytics is the science of drawing insights from large volumes of data.
-In practice, legal analytics tools are helping lawyers make data-driven decisions on which to build their legal strategies.
-That could mean things like knowing the probability of a specific motion outcome, how seemingly unrelated cases connect or how much a settlement award could be.
+Enter the artificial intelligence (AI) powered platforms of legal analytics.
+You may hear it also referred to or related to litigation analytics, law firm analytics, or legal data analysis.
+Put simply, legal analytics is the science of drawing insights by mining large volumes of data.
+In practice, legal analytics tools help lawyers make data-driven decisions on which to build their legal strategies.
+That could mean things like knowing the probability of a specific motion outcome, how seemingly unrelated cases connect, or how much a settlement award could be.

-(As an aside, you’ve probably noticed that new technologies often incorporate their own specialized dictionary of industry jargon.
-We created this handy glossary of 8 Legal Analytics Terms You Should Know to help you decipher it.)
+Related: You’ve probably noticed that new technologies often incorporate their own specialized dictionary of industry jargon.
+To help make sense of it all, see:

 As mentioned above, legal analytics helps attorneys incorporate data into their decision making.
 But that’s a pretty broad statement, so to better understand what that means, let’s explore some specifics.